toxicinteractive/Working-at-Toxic-Frontend/README.md

 When you're done, preferably within a week of seeing this, send us a pull request with your work in this repo!
 Bonus points if your commitments are descriptive, and what future development of the project could be.

+## How to run
+0. Have node.js installed
+1. Clone project
+2. run the command 'npm install'
+3. run the command 'node app.js'
+4. Visit http://localhost:8080/ in your browser

 ## Notes from me
 I would estimate that this would take ME roughly 8 hours to complete this project.

+I would've loved to use React for this project but since I've only seen a "how to install React" video I chose to use node + express with express handlebars for this project.
 ## 1st hour
 I have a clear view of how the complete website should look and how to structure the tv series.
 Although, I am Struggling with extracting data from JSON, haven't touched .json, APIs etc since I studied at my last